5 Reasons You Won’t Enjoy Caye Caulker, Belize

-This post is about the reasons that Caye Caulker (and Belize) might not be perfect for everyone.
+And so this post is about the reasons that Caye Caulker might not be perfect for everyone.
 It’s about making sure you have the right expectations prior to visiting.
-I found that I did on some things and discovered some of the others while actually there.
 So I’m hoping this helps other people decide if Caye Caulker is the right place for them!
 Eyes wide, people!!

 #1 – No real beaches

 Belize is not a destination known for its beaches, and that definitely goes for Caye Caulker.
 Most people are coming here for more of an active vacation, vs. just laying around on the beach.
 (I’m a big fan of both, so no judgment here.)

 The WATER is gorgeous in Belize, but the beaches are (in my opinion) ugly, uncomfortable, and smelly.